How to Create Your Pumping and Breastfeeding Schedule

 You’re not alone, mama.

-Having a new baby comes with so many steep learning curves and adjustments.
+Having a new baby comes with many steep learning curves and adjustments.

 And if you’re mixing breastfeeding and pumping, it can be hard to know where to even start.

-So, from how often you should pump while breastfeeding to how to alternate between the two ‒ we’ve got you.
+So, from how often to pump while breastfeeding to how to alternate between the two—we’ve got you.

-Here’s what you need to know about creating a pumping and breastfeeding schedule that works for you and your little one.
+Here’s what you need to know about creating a pumping and breastfeeding schedule that works for you and your babe.

 In this article: 📝

-• How many times a day should I pump while breastfeeding?
+• How often should I pump while breastfeeding?

-• What is a good schedule for breastfeeding and pumping?
+• What is the best routine for breastfeeding and pumping?

 • How long should I wait to breastfeed after pumping?